ramonabroberg/battleship-game/README.md

 - The players want to be able to understand the purpose of the game from the start.
 - The players want the game to be easy to understand and follow.
 - The players want the game to be a challenge that's not too easy to win.
+- The players want to know whether they won or not.
 - The players want to know where the hidden ship was located to see if they were close.

 ## Flow chart